Townsville: Climate

-Townsville is characterised as a tropical savanna climate (Köppen climate classification Aw).
+Townsville has a tropical savanna climate (Köppen climate classification Aw).
 Owing to a quirk of geographical location, Townsville's winter rainfall in particular is not as high as elsewhere in the eastern coastal tropics of Queensland, such as Cairns.
 The winter months are dominated by southeast trade winds and mostly fine weather.
 Further north the coastline runs north–south and the trade winds are lifted to produce rainfall right through the year.
 Townsville, however, lies on a section of coastline that turns east/west, so the lifting effect is not present.
 As a result, winter months are dominated by blue skies, warm days and cool nights, although at times significant rainfall may occur.

 The average annual rainfall is 1095 mm on an average 61 rain days, most of which falls during the six-month "wet season" from November to April.
-Because of the "hit or miss" nature of tropical lows and thunderstorms, and the powerful influence of the El Niño–Southern Oscillation, variation from year to year is almost uniquely large for so wet a climate, being comparable only to a few cities in the Northeast of Brazil (e.g. Fortaleza).
+Because of the "hit or miss" nature of tropical lows and thunderstorms, and the powerful influence of the El Niño–Southern Oscillation, variation from year to year is almost uniquely large for such a wet climate, being comparable only to a few cities in the Northeast of Brazil (e.g. Fortaleza).
 Since records at various urban locations started in 1871 twelve-month rainfalls in Townsville have ranged from a mere 217.9 mm between December 1901 and November 1902 at the peak of the Federation Drought, to as much as 2956.2 mm between March 1990 and February 1991.
 On average, the driest year in ten can expect only half the mean rainfall, compared to around 64 percent in Brisbane, 68 percent in Sydney, and 72 percent in Darwin.

 Rainfall also varies considerably within the metropolitan area; it typically ranges from 1136 mm at central Townsville City to 853 mm at Woodstock, a southwestern suburb.
 The wettest 24 hours on record was 11 January 1998, with 548.8 mm falling mostly in a 12-hour period after dark, which has since been dubbed the "Night of Noah" by Townsville residents.

 December is the warmest month of the year with daily mean maximum and minimum temperatures being 31.5 °C and 24.1 °C respectively.
 July is the coolest month with daily mean maximum and minimum temperatures being 25.1 °C and 13.7 °C. Townsville experiences an annual mean of 8.5 hours of sunshine per day, averaging 120.8 clear days per year.

 Tropical cyclones and flooding

 Like most of Northern Australia, Townsville is susceptible to tropical cyclones.
 They usually occur between December and April, forming mainly out in the Coral Sea, and usually tracking west to the coast.
-Notable cyclones to affect the Townsville Region have been: Cyclone Yasi (2011), Cyclone Tessi (2000), Cyclone Sid (1998, in particular damaging The Strand and causing major flooding), Cyclone Joy (1990), Cyclone Althea (1971), Cyclone Leonta (1903), and Cyclone Sigma (1896).
+Notable cyclones to affect the Townsville Region have been: Cyclone Kirrily (2024), Cyclone Yasi (2011), Cyclone Tessi (2000), Cyclone Sid (1998, in particular damaging The Strand and causing major flooding), Cyclone Joy (1990), Cyclone Althea (1971), Cyclone Leonta (1903), and Cyclone Sigma (1896).
 The city was also affected by the 2019 Townsville flood, the convergence of a monsoon and a slow-moving tropical low.